-- Withdrawal from courses with full refund.
+- Students with approved TA will be withdrawn from the course and the TA will be returned on a proportional basis through at least 60% based on when the student stops attending.
+Any remaining balance will be refunded to the student account and the student will receive the appropriate withdrawal code on their academic transcript.
+Course withdrawals will not impact the student's grade point average. - Withdrawal from courses with full refund (Students without TA).
 Students will receive a refund of tuition and fees and will receive the appropriate withdrawal code on their academic transcript.
 Course withdrawals will not impact the student's grade point average. - Students who enlist for military service while enrolled in a semester will be subject to the college's standard refund policy. - Campus room and board charges will be prorated per withdrawal date. - Any military student who is Title IV eligible (federal financial aid) and withdraws due to military deployment will not be required to repay based on the Return to Title IV funds calculation.
 Barton must perform the Return of Title IV Funds calculation that is required by federal regulations.

-Students must initiate their request to utilize this military procedure at the time they receive their deployment orders and present the Barton Registrar the current deployment paperwork to qualify for either of the options listed.
+Students must initiate their request to utilize this military procedure at the time they receive their deployment orders, or other approved military obligation disrupts their ability to participate in classes, and present the Barton Registrar the current deployment/military obligation paperwork to qualify for either of the options listed.